REVEALED: The areas of Tipperary with the most and least expensive houses in June

 Tipperary Buyers

-In all Eircode areas in Tipperary, former owner-occupiers were the most common bury type followed by first time buyers and then non-occupiers.
+In all Eircodes in Tipperary, former owner-occupiers were the most common bury type followed by first time buyers and then non-occupiers.

 Cahir was an exception with former owner-occupiers and first-time buyers tied.